 Thibault Asselborn, Mateo Chapatte & Pierre Dillenbourg

-This paper proposes new ways to assess handwriting, a critical skill in any child’s educational journey.
+This paper proposes new ways of assessing handwriting, a critical skill in any child’s educational journey.
 Traditionally, a pen and paper test, called the BHK test (Concise Evaluation Scale for Children’s Handwriting), is used to evaluate children’s handwriting in French-speaking countries.
 Any child with a BHK score above a certain level is diagnosed with dysgraphia, meaning that they are then eligible for financial coverage for therapeutic support.
 We previously developed a version of the BHK for tablets which provides strong data on the dynamics of writing (acceleration, pressure, and so forth).
 The principal model was tested with dysgraphic and non-dysgraphic children.
-With this contribution, we differ from the original BHK test for three reasons.
+With this contribution, we differ from the original BHK test due to three reasons.

-First, in this case, we are not interested in a binary result but rather in a scale of handwriting difficulties, from the lightest cases to the most severe.
+First, in this case, we are not interested in a binary result but rather a result on a scale of handwriting difficulties, from the mildest cases to the most severe.
 Therefore, we want to calculate the difference between a child’s score and the average score of a child of the same age and gender.

 Second, our model analyses dynamic characteristics that are not accessible on paper; the BHK is therefore useful in this instance.
-Using the PCA (Principal Component Analysis) brought down the 53 characteristics of handwriting into three dimensions, independent of the BHK.
-Additionally, we have verified that when we group our data set along any of these three aspects, we can accurately detect dysgraphia in children.
+Using the PCA (Principal Component Analysis) reduced the 53 handwriting characteristics to three dimensions, independent of the BHK.
+Additionally, we have verified that when we group our data set according to any of these three aspects, we can accurately detect dysgraphia in children.